-Monitoring the status of your ECS instances helps you guarantee that can always quickly access your websites and applications, process data, and render videos.
-Alibaba Cloud provides data monitoring, visualization of monitoring data, and real-time alerts to make sure that your ECS instances are running without interruption.
+Monitoring the status of your ECS instances helps you guarantee its normal running of your services.
+Alibaba Cloud provides features such as data monitoring, visualization of monitoring data, and real-time alerts to make sure that your ECS instances are running without interruption.

 - CPU utilization: The percentage of allocated ECS compute units that are currently in use on the instance.
-Higher percentage indicates higher CPU load of the instance.
+A higher percentage indicates a higher CPU load on the instance.
 You can view the CPU utilization in the ECS console or in the CloudMonitor console.
 You can also obtain the data by calling the ECS API operations or after connecting to the specified instance through remote connection.
 The following shows how to view the CPU utilization of different ECS instances after you connect the instance.

 - Windows instance: View the CPU utilization in the Task Manager.
-You can sort the tasks by CPU utilization to find the process that is consuming the CPU of the specified ECS instance.
+You can then sort the tasks by CPU utilization to find the process that is consuming an abnormal amount of CPU resources in the specified ECS instance.

 - Linux instance: Run the top command to view the CPU utilization.
-To locate the process that is consuming the CPU of the specified ECS instance, press Shift+P to sort the tasks by CPU utilization.
+To locate the process that is consuming an abnormal amount of CPU resources in the specified ECS instance, press Shift + P to sort the tasks by CPU utilization.

 - Network traffic: The bandwidth usage for the inbound and outbound traffic of the ECS instance in kbps.
 ECS provides data connection monitoring, while CloudMonitor can monitor Internet and internal network traffic.
 If the outbound traffic reaches 1,024 kbps and the outbound bandwidth limit is 1 Mbps, the outbound bandwidth for the specified ECS instance is fully utilized.

 ECS monitoring service